albertocasagrande/RACES/README.md

 # RACES
-RACES is an Advanced Cancer Evolution Simulator
+RACES is an Advanced Cancer Evolution Simulation